TomaszBorczyk/image-encryption-python/README.md

 ===================
 Used Python version is 3.6.
 Only PNG format was tested.

 This is a university project for a digital signature and cryptography class.
-The goal was to create an RSA key generation and image encryption/decryption from scratch, and also to implement Caesar Cipher to see that images can still be distinguished after encryption.
+The goal was to create an RSA key generation and image encryption/decryption from scratch, and also to implement Caesar Cipher to see that images can still be recognised after encryption.

 ----------